 Bastille Day 1994 And so it begins…

-Torso Vintages becomes a landmark, establishing one of the first fine vintage fashion houses in the world.
-We chose the name to reflect a part of the body that we all share, no matter how different we may seem.
+Establishing one of the first fine vintage fashion houses in the world.
 Our mission was simple: Elevate vintage high fashion and sustainability.
 Little did we know that our goals, while simple, would take decades to see adopted more broadly.
 In these early years, vintage fashion was still quite subversive, as were fluid concepts of self-expression.
 Our Portland hometown was the perfect city for our counterculture fashion statement.

 Tilda in Adrian